IMAGE |

 Couple:

-After that first encounter, Aragorn dwells deeply and often on Arwen Undómiel, despite the warnings from his mother and her father that such a union is strongly unlikely.
-Arwen's father Elrond will not have her forsake her immortality for a mortal any less than the king of the lands of Gondor and Arnor.
+After that first encounter, Aragorn dwells deeply and often on Arwen, despite the warnings from his mother and her father that such a union is highly unlikely.
+Arwen's father Elrond will not have her forsake her immortality for a mortal any less than the king of the lands of both Gondor and Arnor.
 Aragorn spends many years traveling through Middle-earth and fighting in the cause against the evil lord Sauron, becoming the most skilled and able man in Middle-earth.
-One day when he has come of age Aragorn returns to the Elven woods of Lórien, and Arwen's grandmother Galadriel (queen of Lórien, who is fond of him) clads him in Elven clothing, making him so striking he looks almost an Elf-lord himself.
-This is the first time Arwen has seen him in ages, and when she sees him then "her choice was made and her doom appointed."
+One day when he has come of age Aragorn returns to the Elven woods of Lorien, and Arwen's grandmother Galadriel (queen of Lorien, who is fond of him) clads him in Elven clothing, rendering him so striking he looks almost an Elf-lord himself.
+This is the first time Arwen has seen him in ages, and when she sees him then... "her choice was made and her doom appointed."
 The

 two pledge themselves to one another despite that they are still

-forbidden to be with one another.
+forbidden to be together.
 For long years they are

 separated by war, Aragorn traveling through Middle-earth as part of a